When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Ratio-induced Weight Mismatch in Positive-Advantage Responses

 \subsubsection{Results}

-The training dynamics of both models are presented in Figure~\ref{fig:ori_pos_resp_mean_is_comparison}.
-We summarize the observations as follows. \paragraph{Smoother training dynamics.} After replacing the positive-token IS weights with response-level means, all training curves become substantially smoother.
-The entropy decline slows down (Figure~\ref{fig:ori_pos_resp_mean_is_comparison}(c)), and the increases in repetition rate (d), clip ratio (e), and KL divergence loss (f) are noticeably moderated without the accelerating trends observed in DAPO.
-These results provide strong empirical evidence that the original IS ratio design indeed leads to unstable optimization through excessive weighting of high-probability tokens. \paragraph{Comparable performance with stable training.} As shown in Figure~\ref{fig:main_results}(a), the modified method achieves performance improvements at a rate comparable to DAPO, demonstrating that stable training does not compromise convergence speed.
-In the later training stages, while DAPO exhibits degradation in multiple metrics, the modified variant remains steady, indicating a higher optimization ceiling and greater robustness to local instability. \paragraph{Improved exploration.} An intriguing observation appears in the pass@8 metric (Figure~\ref{fig:ori_pos_resp_mean_is_comparison}(b)): the modified approach achieves a clear performance advantage in the later training phase.
-This suggests that mitigating overfitting on positive samples not only improves stability but also prevents premature convergence to local optima, thereby encouraging more diverse and exploratory behavior in the policy.
+\paragraph{Improved exploration and smoother training dynamics.} After replacing the positive-token IS weights with response-level means, all training curves become substantially smoother.
+The entropy decline slows down (Figure~\ref{fig:main_results}), preventing premature convergence to local optima, and encouraging more diverse and exploratory behavior of the policy.
+Additionally, the increases in repetition rate, positive clipping ratio, and KL loss are noticeably moderated without the accelerating trends observed in GRPO.
+These results provide strong empirical evidence that the original IS ratio design indeed leads to unstable optimization through excessive weighting of high-probability tokens.

+\paragraph{Better performance with stable training.} As shown in Figure~\ref{fig:main_results}, the modified method achieves performance improvements compared with GRPO, demonstrating that stable training does not compromise final performance.

-\begin{mybox}{Takeaways for IS Weights of Positive Tokens} \begin{itemize}[leftmargin=6pt] \item The standard PPO-Clip design introduces a \textbf{token-weight mismatch for positive-advantage samples}, where high-probability tokens receive disproportionately large update weights. \item This imbalance leads to overfitting, entropy collapse, and increased repetition, ultimately pushing the policy toward a local optimum and limiting its capacity for further improvement. \item Reweighting positive samples with response-level IS ratios effectively mitigates these issues, confirming the validity of our preliminary analysis and motivating the design of our proposed method in the next section. \end{itemize} \end{mybox}
+\begin{mybox}{Takeaways for IS Weights of Positive Tokens} \begin{itemize}[leftmargin=6pt] \item The standard PPO-Clip design introduces a \textbf{token-weight mismatch for positive-advantage samples}, where high-probability tokens receive disproportionately large update weights. \item This imbalance leads to entropy collapse, and increased repetition, ultimately pushing the policy toward a local optimum and limiting its capacity for continual improvement. \item Reweighting positive samples with response-level IS ratios effectively mitigates these issues, confirming the validity of our preliminary analysis and motivating the design of our proposed method in the next section. \end{itemize} \end{mybox}